rubocode/iTask/guidance/index.md

 ## Guidance

-> Don't let the noise of other's opinions drown out your own inner voice.
+> Don't let the noise of others’ opinions drown out your own inner voice.
 > **Steve Jobs**

 * [Think on Paper](paper)